 It is also known as Structured Scripting.
-Tester will create the test script by using “Record and Playback” method and then group the test cases to create Functions, modules or Drivers.
+The tester will create the test script by using the “Record and Playback” method and then group the test cases to create Functions, modules, or Drivers.

-- Higher level of code reuse is achieved in Structured Scripting as compared to “Record & Playback”
+- A higher level of code reuse is achieved in Structured Scripting as compared to “Record & Playback”

 - The automation scripts are less costly to develop due to higher code re-use

 - Technical expertise is necessary to write Scripts using Test Library Framework.